alexia817/alexia817/README.md

-### Hi there 👋, my name is Arturs
+### Hi there 👋, my name is Alexia Mercedes Rodriguez
-#### I am GitHub Readme Generator's creator

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: VUE JS / REACT / JS / HTML / CSS
+#### I am a junior front-end developer based in Florida.
+My specializations include CSS, Javascript, React, WordPress, UX/UI design, General AV tech and more.

 - 🔭 I’m currently working on this page.